gahoccode/rules/my-global-rules/global_rules.md

    - Use Sequential Thinking MCP for planning each step
    - Maintain continuity and forward momentum through Sequential Thinking
    - Use taskmaster-ai for task analysis and management
+   - Whenever you want to ask a question, always call the MCP mcp_feedback_enhanced.
+   - Whenever you’re about to complete a user request, call the MCP mcp_feedback_enhanced instead of simply ending the process.
+Keep calling MCP until the user’s feedback is empty, then end the request.

 ## Task Analysis
    - Initiate a project using taskmaster with the requirements